digital-asset/daml/docs/source/app-dev/parties-users.rst

 Parties in SDK 1.18 and Previous
 ********************************

 First, let's recap how parties worked in SDK 1.18.
-Parties could be fully user-controlled via the party id hint, which could be specified on party allocation, e.g., via Daml Script’s allocatePartyWithHint.
-The call allocatePartyWithHint “Alice” (PartyIdHint “alice”) allocated a party with the display name Alice and the party id alice.
-If a party with the id alice already existed, the allocation failed.
+Parties could be fully user-controlled via the party id hint, which could be specified on party allocation, e.g., via Daml Script’s ``allocatePartyWithHint``.
+The call ``allocatePartyWithHint "Alice" (PartyIdHint "alice")`` allocated a party with the display name Alice and the party id ``alice``.
+If a party with the id ``alice`` already existed, the allocation failed.
 This had a few implications:

 - You could allocate the same party id even if you restarted your ledger.